FrontISTR/FrontISTR_manual/markdown_files/en/docs/tutorial/tutorial_07.md

   1.0e-8, 1.0, 0.0
 ```

-### Analysis Results
+### Analysis results

-A deformed figure applied with a contour of the Mises stress was created by REVOCAP_PrePost, and is shown in Figure 4.7.1.
-This is the analysis results after 2 seconds (10th step).
-Moreover, a portion of the analysis results log file is shown in the following as numeric data of the analysis results.
+A deformation diagram with a Mises stress contour created with REVOCAP_PrePost is shown in Fig. 4.7.1.
+This is the analysis results after 2 s (10<sup>th</sup> step.)
+Furthermore, a part of the log files of the analysis results is shown below as numerical data of the analysis.

 <div style="text-align: center;">
 <img src="./media/tutorial07_01.png" width="350px"><br>
-Figure 4.7.1: Analysis Results of Deformation and Mises Stress
+Fig. 4.7.1: Analysis results of deformation and Mises stress
 </div>

 ```